wilyarti/dingbat.app/README.md

 Then run the composer commands:
 > composer install

-Copy the example .env file and change your paramaters as necessary:
+Copy the example .env file and change your parameters as necessary:
 > cp .env.example .env

 Run artisan commands: